-IndyGo’s system includes more than 4,000 unique bus stops, and we’ve established a set of guidelines to help determine what investments will be made at each location for amenities such as shelters, benches, bike racks, and solar lights.
+IndyGo’s system includes more than 4,000 unique stops, and we’ve established a set of guidelines to help determine which investments will be made at each location for amenities such as shelters, benches, bike racks, and solar lights.

-IndyGo’s planning staff take multiple factors into consideration when determining what amenities to place at bus stops:
+IndyGo’s planning staff takes multiple factors into consideration when determining which amenities to place at stops: